 ANZ Bank, for example, now says it’s in the business of delivering great customer experience and that there are two ways to do that: one through people and the other through technology, but the intersection of those two is really where the gold is.
 That’s where the transformation and benefits are happening.

-For more information about how financial services organizations are embracing the digital workspace, take a look at the infographic below, and download the full State of the Digital Workspace Report 2016.
+For more information about how healthcare organizations are advancing on their digital workspace journeys, download the “Spotlight on Financial Services” infographic, and download the full State of the Digital Workspace Report 2016.